 In the second quarter, Calhoun made their run.
 They scored three times, once by Pat Carragher, once by Ariel Dejesus and once by Nick Turrini.
 Hewlett scored once with Robert Levitz.
 Hewlett had some good possessions, but had a difficult time getting past Calhoun goalie, Kyle Munson.
 Also, the Calhoun defense did a great job pressuring Hewlett to keep them moving the ball around and not giving them easy shots.
 At the halftime it was six to two in favor of Calhoun.

 In the first half, Calhoun’s goalie Kyle Munson picked up five saves against a very potent Hewlett offense.
-They also won six out of 10 faceoffs which is a very big reason they went on their run and got the lead.
+They also won six out of ten faceoffs which is a very big reason they went on their run and got the lead.
 On the opposite side of the field, Hewlett displayed solid defense.
 Standing out was their goalie Max May, making five big saves in order to keep the game close.
 Louis Esposito also made one save in the second quarter when he came in for May briefly.

 The third quarter was an extremely exciting one.
 The third was dominated by Hewlett.
 The Bulldogs scored four times.
 Led by Jordan Epstein with two goals, followed by big goals from Sam Rovner and Matthew Weiss.
 Hewlett’s defense also stepped up a great deal only allowing Calhoun to score one goal, which came from Ariel Dejesus.
 Going into the fourth it is Calhoun up seven to six.

 This Nassau Class B playoff game was now positioned to be one to remember.
 Hewlett would score once with Jonathan Miller to tie the game.
 Hewlett’s defense played incredibly well, holding down a high-powered Calhoun offense.
-With under two minutes left, eight grader, Pat Carragher scored the game winning goal for Calhoun.
+With under two minutes left, eighth grader, Pat Carragher scored the game winning goal for Calhoun.
 Calhoun’s defense played great as well, only allowing one goal and giving their boys a chance to secure the victory.

 In the second half, Max May made five saves, stopping what could have been a runaway game for Calhoun.
 Hewlett also got seven ground balls, four from Robert Levitz, and three from Matthew Weiss.
 This half, Hewlett took control of the face-offs winning four out of seven.
 For Calhoun, Kyle Munson continued to play his part picking up four more saves and setting up his team for the eventual victory.